 Dermatologists often see patients concerned about a black spot under their nail.
 While it could be an indication of skin cancer, there are many other conditions that present this symptom.
 If you’re concerned about a black spot under your toenail, keep these details in mind and schedule an appointment with your provider right away.

 Sign of Skin Cancer

 There are different types of skin cancer, each named for the type of skin cell from which they originate.
-Most skin cancers fall into one of three categories: basal cell carcinoma, squamous cell carcinoma
+Most skin cancers fall into one of three categories: basal cell carcinoma, squamous cell carcinoma, and melanoma.

 A black spot under the nail can indicate a type of melanoma called acral lentiginous melanoma (ALM).
 These melanomas can appear anywhere on the body, including underneath fingernails and toenails.
 The sub-type of ALM that affects the nail is called subungual melanoma.
 Subungual melanoma is rare and typically involves the nail of the big toe or thumb.
 It often presents as a dark spot or streak in its early stages.